koderAP/Linux-Kernel-Scheduler/README.md

   Kprobe-based instrumentation on `do_exit()` ensures graceful gang cleanup during unexpected terminations.

 * **Patch Format**
-  Delivered as a patch file for clean application on top of the vanilla Linux kernel.
+  Delivered as a patch file for clean application on top of the vanilla Linux kernel v6.13.4.

 ---